Buying a SIM Card or eSIM for Travel in New Zealand

 Skinny

-You can top up using a voucher, or with a credit card on the Skinny site or app.
+You can top up with a credit card on the Skinny site or app.
 As mentioned, international cards work fine, so this is likely the easiest way to do it.

 One and Spark

-Since most visitor SIM packages last two months, you may not need to top up unless you’re on a particularly long trip, or burn through your data, call, or text allowance.
+Since most visitor SIM packages last three months, you may not need to top up unless you’re on a particularly long trip, or burn through your data, call, or text allowance.

 If you do, you’ll need to choose an add-on pack containing more of whatever you need.
 To do so, add credit either by purchasing a voucher from anywhere displaying the company logo or via the One or Spark website.